Yui007/bato_downloader/README.md

     *   Contains the core logic for scraping Bato.to.
     *   `search_manga(query, max_pages)`: Searches for manga based on a query across multiple pages.
     *   `get_manga_info(series_url)`: Extracts the manga title and a list of chapters (title and URL) from a series page.
-    *   `download_chapter(chapter_url, manga_title, chapter_title, output_dir, stop_event, convert_to_pdf, keep_images)`: Downloads all images for a given chapter, sanitizes chapter titles for file paths, creates necessary directories, and saves images.
-Now also handles optional PDF conversion and image deletion.
+    *   `download_chapter(chapter_url, manga_title, chapter_title, output_dir, stop_event, convert_to_pdf, convert_to_cbz, keep_images, max_workers)`: Downloads all images for a given chapter with configurable threading, sanitizes titles for file paths, creates necessary directories, and saves images.
+Handles optional PDF and CBZ conversion.
     *   `convert_chapter_to_pdf(chapter_dir, delete_images)`: Converts a directory of images into a single PDF file.
+    *   `convert_chapter_to_cbz(chapter_dir, delete_images)`: Converts a directory of images into a CBZ (comic book archive) file.
+    *   `sanitize_filename(name)`: Sanitizes filenames to remove invalid Windows characters and normalize spaces.
-    *   Uses `requests` for HTTP requests and `BeautifulSoup` for parsing HTML.
+    *   Uses `requests` for HTTP requests, `BeautifulSoup` for parsing HTML, and `ThreadPoolExecutor` for concurrent downloads.
-    *   Includes basic error handling for network requests and JSON parsing.
+    *   Includes comprehensive error handling for network requests, JSON parsing, and file operations.

 ## Dependencies